microsoft/vcpkg-docs/vcpkg/consume/binary-caching-default.md

 ---
 # Default local vcpkg binary cache

 By default, vcpkg creates a local binary cache.
-This helps save time when installing the same package on the same machine.
+This saves time when installing a package that has been previously installed in the same machine.

 The location of the default binary cache depends on your operating system.